 - Embossing: a raised mark is stamped onto the paper and adds a subtle, luxurious touch to the design.
 This works well for logos and other bold elements.

 - Debossing: the opposite of embossing – an indented mark is stamped onto the paper.
 This looks great with patterns and subtle elements.

 Green Website Hosts: powered by renewable energy

-For starters, we host all our websites through GreenGeeks.
+We also host all our websites through GreenGeeks.
 They boast that their hosting is 300% green.
 What does that mean?
 First, they power their servers with renewable energy where possible.
 But, they don’t stop there.
 GreenGeeks partners with the Bonneville Environmental Foundation (BEF) to determine their yearly energy consumption and carbon footprint.
 From there, BEF purchases RECs, or Recognized Environmental Condition, 3 times the amount of energy that GreenGeeks consumes.
-This adds up to a total of being 300% green!

 Checking Site Code: efficiency lowers carbon

 The second part of making our websites eco-friendly is through hand-coding all of our sites.
 Hand-coding creates smaller and more streamlined files.
 Conversely, template building sites contain a lot of bloatware in their templates because they need to be made to fit so many situations.
 This causes not only more energy usage, but longer load times.
 And, while we recognize that hand-coding is not a solution for every situation, we have options to make up for its limits.
 Two of those limits include e-commerce and blogging.
 We can create these pieces separately or add them on to an already existing site which creates the best of both worlds!